LeCartier/Arrange/README.md

 ### Room Duplication

-- Duplicates include all equipment
+- Duplicates include all equipment with original quantities
+- **Attributes are copied**: All 76 room attributes transfer to the duplicate
+- **Room Name auto-updates**: The "Room Name" attribute matches the new name with " (Copy)" suffix
-- Room names get " (Copy)" suffix
+- Room names get " (Copy)" suffix automatically
-- Edit the duplicate's NSF or equipment independently
+- Edit the duplicate's NSF, attributes, or equipment independently
 - Useful for multiple exam rooms, patient rooms, etc.

+### Resetting Rooms to Default

+- **Reset to Default** button restores original room template
+- Clears all attribute customizations
+- Resets equipment list to base room code specifications
+- Useful when you want to start fresh with template values
+- Confirmation prompt prevents accidental resets

 ### Reference Mode Exploration